BinaryIgor/code-examples/htmx-production-setup/README.md

 echo "qJSfLXBTosfmnj0DndQaBXRMJvSPvD8hVxoFeQexOgWGEUrv" > db-password.txt
 ```

-As our output is saying, we need to be in the desired directory and just copy-paste these command there.
+As our output is saying, we need to be in the desired directory and just copy-paste these commands there.
 Let's prepare the directory on our remote machine:
 ```
 ssh deploy@<your domain>